-that the captains dubbed "Travelers' Rest."
+Near the campsite the captains dubbed "Travelers' Rest"

 The stream the Lewis and Clark Expedition visited in 1805 and 1806, and called "Travelers' Rest Creek"—known as Lolo Creek since the mid-19th century(1)—flows eastward, from left to right, only a few yards beyond the line of cottonwoods in the background.
 The trees in the foreground have sprung up along some meanders of the creek that may have been flowing when the Expedition paused here in the fall of 1805 and spring of 1806.